jorisvink/kore/README.md

 About
 -----

-Kore (https://kore.io) is an easy to use web application platform for writing scalable web APIs in C. Its main goals are security, scalability and allowing rapid development and deployment of such APIs.
+Kore (https://kore.io) is a web application platform for writing scalable, concurrent web based processes in C or Python.

-Because of this Kore is an ideal candidate for building robust, scalable and secure web things.
+It is built with a "secure by default" approach.
+It is fully privilege separated while using strong security features at the operating system level such as seccomp, pledge, unveil and more.

+Today Kore is used in a variety of applications ranging from high assurance cryptographic devices, machine-learning stacks and even in the aerospace industry.

+From embedded platforms all the way to high performance servers. *Kore scales.*

 Key Features
 ------------